nocab-transfer/nocab-core/README.md

   // Create request, transfer port is the port that the receiver device will listen to for incoming files
+  // You can use any port you want
+  // Control port is the port that the controlling (e.g. cancelling) messages will be sent to
-  // You can use any port you want var request = RequestMaker.create(files: files, transferPort: 1234);
+  // both ports should be not used by any other application var request = RequestMaker.create(files: files, transferPort: 1234, controlPort: 1235);

   // Receiver device info.
 You should obtain this from the receiver device.
   DeviceInfo receiverDeviceInfo = ...;